 Some contracts require supplemental review by additional university offices.
 These reviewing offices will provide you with important subject matter expertise, feedback, perspective and guidance.
-It is best to involve them as early as possible- to leverage their input in a timely manner.
+It is best to involve them as early as possible-to leverage their input in a timely manner.
 The following is a list of types of contracts and the offices responsible for the collateral review.
 Please read in order to determine if your contract needs to have any of these reviews and approvals.
 OGC can help coordinate collateral review by these offices if necessary.

+Common Collateral Reviews

+International Contracts

-Common Collateral Reviews International Contracts Office of International Programs ("OIP").
-Contracts that are with anotherparty that is located outside of the United States as well as commitmentsinvolving students, faculty or staff going abroad should be forwarded directlyby the end user office to OIP for review.
-OIP review must take place prior tosending to OGC for review.
-For information about translation of contracts,see Section VIII.
-Contract Basics: FAQsoip@qwu.edu202-994-0470Tax Department.
-There can be tax issues related to contracts withinternational individuals or companies.
-The Tax Department must beconsulted to determine the tax issues and proper tax treatment for suchtransactions.tax@qwu.eduNote: For hiring of international employees, Human Resources Management& Development and the International Services Officeshould be consulted.
-Insurance, Indemnifications, Liability Clauses and/ or Waivers of Risk Risk Management .
+Office of International Programs ("OIP").
+Contracts that are with another party that is located outside of the United States as well as commitments involving students, faculty or staff going abroad should be forwarded directly by the end user office to OIP for review.
+OIP review must take place prior to sending to OGC for review.
+For information about translation of contracts, see Section VIII.
+Contract Basics: FAQs oip@gwu.edu 202-994-0470 tax@qwu.edu

+Tax Department.
+There can be tax issues related to contracts with international individuals or companies.
+The Tax Department must be consulted to determine the tax issues and proper tax treatment for such transactions.

+Note: For hiring of international employees, Human Resources Management & Development and the International Services Office should be consulted.

+Insurance, Indemnifications, Liability Clauses and/ or Waivers of Risk

+Risk Management.
 Indemnification and insurance obligations are often included in contracts.
-Risk Management is included in the review process to assess the risk and potential liabilities of a transaction.
-Indemnifications allow the parties to allocate the amount of risk it is willing to undertake in a transaction with the other party and protects parties from damages and lawsuits that should reasonably be borne by the other party.
-These provisions are generally required of vendors and service providers who contract with GW because their good or services could result in bodily injury, data incidents or property damage and thus expose the university to loss.
+Risk Management is included in the review process to assess the risks and potential liabilities of a transaction.
+Indemnifications allow the parties to allocate the amount of risk it is willing to undertake in a transaction with the other party and protect parties from damages and lawsuits that should reasonably be borne by the other party.
+These provisions are generally required of vendors and service providers who contract with GW because their goods or services could result in bodily injury, data incidents or property damage and thus expose the university to loss.

 If a contract has indemnification and insurance requirements, it should be forwarded to Risk Management for review.
-Other risk management issues will be reviewed in coordination with OGC. risk@qwu.edu 202-994-3265 Use and Processing of Personal Information or Other Privacy Concerns Privacy Office.
-If the contract involves personal information (regulated and/or restricted data) processing (collection, use, transmission and storage) the Privacy Office must review the contract.
-The Contract Review Information Questionnaire , should be filled out and submitted with request to review contracts involving the sharing and processing of personal information.
-Requests for review can be made directly to the Privacy Office via privacy@qwu.edu
+Other risk management issues will be reviewed in coordination with OGC.

+risk@gwu.edu 202-994-3265